-- Cloud computing seem to be turning up on pretty much every networking and security mailing list I'm on - You've heard/will be hearing a number of cloud computing talks during this week's meeting, which is probably not surprising since cloud computing was one of Joint Tech's explicit focus areas. - But I'm seeing clouds everywhere, not just here at Joint Techs. - Heck, I'm even seeing "clouds" (with frequent references to security!) appear in things like the last Internet2 Member Meeting "Introduction to Internet2" talk
+- Cloud computing seem to be turning up on pretty much every networking and security mailing list I'm on - You've heard/will be hearing a number of cloud computing talks during this week's meeting, which is probably not surprising since cloud computing was a Member Meeting explicit focus area. - But I'm seeing clouds everywhere, not just here at the Member Meeting. - Heck, I'm even seeing "clouds" (with frequent references to security!) appear in things like the last Internet2 Member Meeting "Introduction to Internet2" talk